crexi-dev/rate-limiter/README.md

 If the request is within the limit, then the request goes through.
 Otherwise, the API call is restricted.

-Some examples of request-limiting rules:
+Some examples of request-limiting rules (you could imagine any others)
-* X requests per timespan
+* X requests per timespan;
+* a certain timespan passed since the last call;
-* A certain timespan passed since the last call
+* for US-based tokens, we use X requests per timespan, for EU-based - certain timespan passed since the last call.

 The goal is to design a class(-es) that manage rate limits for every provided API resource by a set of provided *configurable and extendable* rules.
-E.g. for one resource you could configure the limiter to use Rule A, for another one - Rule B, for a third one - both A + B, etc.
+For example, for one resource you could configure the limiter to use Rule A, for another one - Rule B, for a third one - both A + B, etc. Any combinations of rules are possible, keep this fact in mind when designing the classes.

-Think of API resource as a C# method, and at the very beginning of the method, you set up your classes and ask whether further execution is allowed for this particular callee.

 Use simple in-memory data structures to store the data; don't rely on a particular database.
 Do not prepare any complex environment, a class library with a set of tests is more than enough.
 Don't care about the API itself, including auth token generation - no real API environment required.
+For simplicity, you can implement the API resource as a simple C# method accepting user token, and at the very beginning of the method, you set up your classes and ask whether further execution is allowed for this particular callee.

 You are welcome to ask any questions regarding the requirements, treat us as product owners/analysts/whoever who knows the business.
 Should you have any questions or concerns, submit them as a GitHub issue.